Managing Your Account

 - How long does it take for a payment to post to my auto loan account?

 All payments are posted at the close of business on the business day they are received.
 After your payment has posted, it will be processed and appear on your account the following business day.
-To get your most recent payment history, view it online by logging in to your account.
+To get your most recent payment history, view it online by signing in to your account.

 Please allow a minimum of seven business days for your payment made by mail to be received.